 - Bok Choy, Pickled Vegetables, try our hakusai recipe!

-- Refrigerate – Leftover chicken adobo is even more delicious the next day.
-Store them in an airtight container for 3-4 days.
+- Refrigerate: Leftover are even more delicious the next day.
+Store the chicken in an airtight container for 3-4 days.

-- Freeze – Let the dish cool, then transfer it to a freezer-safe container or bag for storage.
-It will freeze for up to 3 months.
+- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag for storage.
+Chicken abobo freezes for 2-3 months.

-- Reheat – Warm the leftover in the microwave or stovetop, and enjoy!
+- Reheat: Warm the leftovers in the microwave or stovetop, and enjoy!

 Frequently Asked Questions